Protectli Vault FW6 series

 Other compatible boards

 As Protectli licenses and uses Yanling appliances with no modifications to the actual hardware, any compatible Yanling appliances would work.
-Specifically, look for hardware with the same CPU and NIC and coreboot should be able to compile and boot with no modifications required.
+Specifically, look for hardware with the same CPU, NIC, and Super I/O chip and coreboot should be able to compile and boot with no modifications required.